rvanbekkum/vsc-xliff-sync/README.md

   - Merge from the base-XLIFF file into a manually specified target XLIFF file.
   - Merge from the base-XLIFF file into all XLIFF files in the open workspace.
 * Search and highlight missing translations in an open XLIFF file.
+* Run technical validations to check for problems in the translations of target XLIFF files.
 * Support for XLIFF 1.2 and 2.0
 * Convert between XLIFF 1.2 and 2.0 format.